AlexReisC/AlexReisC/README.md

 ## Hi, I am Alex 👋

-- Compiuter Science student 📚
+- Computer Science student 📚
 - I want become a Java Developer ☕
 - Like C too 💙
 - When Im not programming, Im watching/reading about programming and animes (I like play football too).